-The latest building code requirements have substantially enhanced accessibility through the Museum Renewal Project.
-The new 9,000 square foot Curatorial Centre and renovations to about 3,000 square feet of the Peterborough Museum & Archives' Main building are fully compliant with current accessibility legislation.
+The new building code requirements have substantially enhanced accessibility through the Museum Renewal project.
+The new 9,000 square foot Curatorial Centre and renovations to about 3,000 square feet of the Museum's lower level are fully compliant with current accessibility legislation.